Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Liver Cancer

 - Progressive familial intrahepatic disease.

-Symptoms are more common after the tumor gets big.
-Other conditions can cause the same symptoms.
-Check with your child's doctor if your child has any of the following problems:
+Signs and symptoms are more common after the tumor gets big.
+Other conditions can cause the same signs and symptoms.
+Check with your child's doctor if your child has any of the following:

 - A painless lump in the abdomen.

 - Loss of appetite.